alensiljak/cashier/README.md

 Set up synchronization with [cashiersync](https://gitlab.com/alensiljak/cashier-sync):

+## Android

 - Install Termux
+- install ledger package (this seems to fail lately, you can use a linux distro in Termux, like Alpine or Arch)
+- add the Termux shortcuts for updating the data (git pull)
+- add the Termux shortcut to run cashiersync

+## Set up

-  - install python and ledger packages
+- install python
-  - install cashier sync, `pip install cashiersync`
+- install cashier sync with `pip install cashiersync`
 - git clone or manually create folders for the ledger book and prices
 - set up .ledgerrc in the home directory, to point to the book and prices files

-- add the Termux shortcuts for updating the data (git pull)
-- add the Termux shortcut to run cashiersync
+## Data Transfer

 To transfer the transactions from the mobile device to desktop:

 - add lazygit and a shortcut for opening it in the book directory.
 This can be used to commit the transactions directly on the mobile device.
+- export the transactions file (in ledger format)
 - transfer files via pCloud export